Yixin-Hu/TetWild/README.md

-### 💡💡💡 **I recently found a bug in this version.
-I will fix it as soon as possible.
-Please use our older stable version: [https://github.com/Yixin-Hu-backup/TetWild](https://github.com/Yixin-Hu-backup/TetWild) (Note: different way to set parameters).
-Sorry about that!**

 # TetWild - Tetrahedral Meshing in the Wild
 ![](docs/teaser.png)
 Yixin Hu, Qingnan Zhou, Xifeng Gao, Alec Jacobson, Denis Zorin, Daniele Panozzo.